vazhka-dolya/katarakta/README.md

 # Plans
 There is some stuff I want to add in the future (This list might get bigger if I get any more ideas):
-- Adding a loading screen since katarakta could take a few seconds for loading.
 - Making everything configurable through the program itself.
 - Making the window resizable.
 - Optimize the code.